OfficeDev/office-js-docs-pr/docs/design/first-run-experience-patterns.md

 # First-run Experience

 A First-run Experience (FRE) is a user's introduction to your add-in.
 An FRE is presented when a user opens an add-in for the first time and provides them with insight into the functions, features, and/or benefits of the add-in.
-This experience helps shape the user's impression of an add-in and can strongly influence their likelihood to continue usage.
+This experience helps shape the user's impression of an add-in and can strongly influence their likelihood to come back to and continue using your add-in..

 <br/>